deerios/DrunkDeerWeb/README.md

 ## Requirements

-- A Chromium-based browser (Chrome, Edge, Opera). **WebHID is not implemented in Firefox or Safari**, and no amount of this app's code changes that — the pages load and the board cannot be reached.
+- A Chromium-based browser (Chrome, Edge, Opera). **WebHID is not implemented in Firefox or Safari**,
 - An HTTPS origin, or `localhost`.
 WebHID is a powerful feature and browsers refuse it otherwise.
 - [.NET 10 SDK](https://dotnet.microsoft.com/download) to build.